Keyboard shortcuts

 |

-+--> 1. Verify ops: admin sig, role checks, duplicate Create guard
++--> 1. Verify ops: admin sig, role checks, Create binding re-check,

-+--> 2. Publish GossipMessage::MembershipOpBatch (all ops in one message)
++--> 2. Publish GossipMessage::MembershipOpBatch (all ops in one message;

-+--> 3. Send DbOp::MembershipOp for each op (local write to members CF)
++--> 3. Send DbOp::MembershipOp for each op (local write to members CF);

 +--> 4. For each accompanying message: